clearga/project-two/README.md

 * **RESTful Routes** Design your CRUD routes using the [REST](http://restfulrouting.com/mappings/resources) convention.
 * **AJAX** Leverage AJAX to fetch JSON data from the backend.
 * **jQuery** Use jQuery to add interactivity and render data on the client-side.
-* **Templating** Render the JSON data on the frontend using handlebars templates.
+* **Templating** Render the JSON data on the frontend using template strings.
 * **MongoDB** Persist at least two models to a Mongo Database.
 Use at least one one-to-many or many-to-many relationship between models.
 You can choose to reference or embed your data.
 * **Git** 50+ commits.
 Commit early, commit often.
 Tell a story with your commits.
 Each message should give a clear idea what you changed.
 (And don't expose any secret keys/tokens on GitHub!)
 * **Code Style** Write professional-looking code.
 Follow the [Airbnb Javascript Styleguide](https://github.com/airbnb/javascript).
-* **Visual Design** Use Twitter Bootstrap, Foundation, Skeleton, or another CSS framework to make your front-end snazzy.
+* **Visual Design** Use Flexbox, CSS Grid, Bootstrap, Materialize, Foundation, Skeleton, or another CSS framework to make your front-end snazzy.
 First impressions matter!
 * **Heroku** Deploy your app to Heroku.
 * **Documentation** Write a README.md that would make an employer excited to hire you.
 Screenshots are encouraged.
 See the [example readme](./example-readme.md) for a suggested structure.